 1. Car crash

 People are frequently traveling on the 4th, and also unfortunately drinking and driving, so it stands to reason that there would be more car accidents on that date.
-If you are traveling around the holiday, drive carefully, don’t text and drive, and make sure you have a designated driver.
+According to this reputable accident lawyers at Bengal Law If you are traveling around the holiday, drive carefully, don’t text and drive, and make sure you have a designated driver.

 What if you are in an accident?
 No one knows how they will react in an emergency situation, and it can be hard to stay calm and focus if you are in shock.
 However, we have the following tips:

 - Carry emergency flares/collapsable caution sign in your car.
 Setting these up on the road will alert other drivers of the crash and prevent another accident from happening and potentially further endangering you.